 When you are finished, before clicking "Save", you must supply a legitimate filename in the "Path" box; your current directory will be used if only a filename but no directory path is supplied.
 The filename used will automatically have a "-" after it followed by the "track label" and then "udvd' extension added; any extension in the filename will be removed..
-If you click OK via the green check box before saving, the subtitle script position is saved with the session.
-This is convenient for continuing later where you left off.
+If you click OK before saving, the subtitle script position is saved with the session.
+This is convenient for continuing where you left off.